fuyutarow/solid-chrome-extension-template/README.md

 ## Intro <a name="intro"></a>
-This boilerplate is made for creating chrome extensions using React and Typescript.
+This boilerplate is made for creating chrome extensions using SolidJS and Typescript.
 > The focus was on improving the build speed and development experience with Vite.

 ## Features <a name="features"></a>